 For the 2004 film, see The Girl Next Door.
 For Numbuh 3 and Numbuh 5, see Codename: Kids Next Door.
 Also not to be mistaken for Crystal Bernard's album, The Girl Next Door.

 There is an unusual example in Welcome to the NHK.
 Misaki Nakahara is a literal Girl Next Door whose innocence and rather plain beauty is, at first, an integral part of her relationship with Satou, combining this trope with Manic Pixie Dream Girl.
-However, both tropes become subverted when it is revealed that not only does she have many problems of her own, but she has had an unhealthy obsession with Satou for a long time.
+However, both tropes become subverted when she is slowly revealed to exhibit nearly every symptom of a textbook case of Borderline Personality Disorder, including extreme self-esteem issues, self-harm, skewed social perspective, and an unhealthy (suicidally so) obsession with Satou.

 Played with in regard to Gwen Stacy of Spider-Man.
 As portrayed in the comics, Gwen was more of an exotic flower whom Peter only met after he left Forest Hill and "went out into the world", i.e. Manhattan and college.
 She came from an upper-class background, her first boyfriend, Harry, was the son of a millionaire and in her first appearance she was introduced as a high-school beauty queen.
 However, as she became the Betty to Mary Jane's Veronica, she moved into this category.